Property Acquisitions Tool

 Exploring the status of acquisition strategies in Canada, drawing on local and international examples to develop six best practices government should enact when designing their own acquisition strategy.
 Also available in French.

 Step-by-step guides for Canadian governments at all levels.
-These are designed to help housing leaders take practical steps toward realizing an acquisition strategy that supports the social housing sector protect exiting housing affordability, no matter the starting point.
+These are designed to help housing leaders take practical steps toward realizing an acquisition strategy that supports the social housing sector protect existing housing affordability, no matter the starting point.